-Indicators N N/A CMS COMMENTS a.
-Evidence of procedures and policies covering the administration and operation of the School Food X Service program as stated in the agreement. b.
-Evidence that the Governing Board has adopted policies to provide for an appropriate food and nutrition program for students consistent with X Local, State and Federal guidelines. c.
-Evidence that Free and Reduced Applications have been made available to every household.
-X d.
-The charter school has potable water available to all students during meal service per guidelines set X by the USDA. ļ ļ e.
-Meals served meet all guidelines as set by the National School Lunch Program.
-X f.
-Procedures are in place to ensure that proper temperatures, storage and handling of foods are X appropriate to safety and sanitation standards. g.
-Current operating permit from the Health ~- Department is posted. Х h.
-Evidence that the charter school is in compliance 77 } with the USDA competitive Food Rule.
-X } i.
-A signed copy of the Charter School Food x Service Agreement is on file if applicable.
-X j.
-Production records (Satellite Delivery Tickets) documenting menu items, portion sizes, amount prepared and served are completed and returned to X the base school on a daily basis.
+FOOI SERVICE · Indicators N N/A CMS COMMENTS a.
+Evidence of procedures and policies covering the administration and operation of the School Food Service program as stated in the agreement. x ' Evidence that the Governing Board has adopted policies to provide for an appropriate food and nutrition program for students consistent with Local, State and Federal guidelines.
+X c.
+Evidence that Free and Reduced Applications have been made available to every household. x The charter school has potable water available to all students during meal service per guidelines set by the USDA.
+X e.
+Meals served meet all guidelines as set by the National School Lunch Program. x f.
+Procedures are in place to ensure that proper temperatures, storage and handling of foods are appropriate to safety and sanitation standards.
+X g.
+Current operating permit from the Health Department is posted. x h.
+Evidence that the charter school is in compliance with the USDA competitive Food Rule. x i.
+A signed copy of the Charter School Food Service Agreement is on file if applicable.
+X j, Production records (Satellite Delivery Tickets) documenting menu items, portion sizes, amount prepared and served are completed and returned to the base school on a daily basis. х

-school on a daily basis.

-10 Indicators out of10 met with compliance, /

-Signature Cublic Hardman Date 12/5 1/14
+10 Indicators out of10 met with compliance Signature Deblie Hardman Date 12/5/14 graber